 After reading this list it should be clear the PBOC rather buys gold with their foreign exchange reserves than with renminbi – China’s FX reserves are worth about $3.0 trillion and mostly held in USD.
 The amount of gold currently on the PBOC’s balance sheet is disproportionate to the amount of USD held.
 Hence, the PBOC would prefer to exchange USD for gold.
 All gold on the SGE is quoted in yuan, meaning the PBOC can’t exchange USD for gold through the SGE.
 Therefor, the PBOC is more likely to buy gold abroad and these purchases should be added to the visible gold flows we see entering the mainland through the SGE.

-2) The PBOC would prefer to buy gold in large 12.5 Kg bars, which have nearly never traded over the SGE.
+2) The PBOC would prefer to buy gold in large 12.5 Kg bars, which are relativly more cheaper.
+12.5 Kg bars have almost never traded over the SGE.
 It should be said the SGE is a subsidiary of the PBOC.
 In 2002 China’s central bank erected the SGE to develop the domestic Chinese gold market; for the people to trade gold in yuan.
 The gold bar sizes available on the SGE are 50 gram, 100 gram, 1 Kg, 3 Kg and 12.5 Kg.
 Though, the volume of 12.5 Kg contracts (Au99.5 and iAu99.5) ever traded on the SGE is close to nil.

 3) The PBOC would prefer to hide its gold purchases.
 The reason we don’t know how much Chinese official gold reserves are is because this is the best kept secret in China.
 The PBOC buys gold in utmost secret or it would influence the market and geo-politics.
 If we think from the PBOC’s point of view, why would they leave a single trace when buying gold?
 Why would the PBOC buy any gold through the SGE for the world to see?
 I think they wouldn’t.

 The PBOC, having an incentive to exchange its superfluous USD in the international OTC market for gold, is actually obliged to monetize the gold it buys abroad.
 And when these purchases are transferred to China they will not be disclosed in foreign customs statistics.
-Subsequently, monetary gold imported into China does not go through the SGE – we can see only the non-monetary small gold bars go through the SGE.
-Therefor, all visible gold exports to China, traded over the SGE, are not PBOC purchases in my opinion.
+Subsequently, monetary gold imported into China does not go through the SGE, as only the non-monetary small gold bars go through the SGE.

 For more information on global trade rules for monetary and non-monetary gold, please read my blog post The London Bullion Market And International Gold Trade.